hankhank10/findmyplane-client/readme.md

 ## Installation (easy version)

-An executable is provided
+Download the Windows installer:

-1. Download from https://findmyplane.live/download/findmyplane-client.zip or from the releases section on github
+1. Download from https://findmyplane.live/download/findmyplane-setup.exe or from the releases section on github

-2. Unzip the file to a location of your choice
+2. Double click to install

 ## Usage (easy version)

 1. Load Microsoft Flight Simulator 2020

-2. Run *findmyplane-client.exe* from the findmyplane-client directory
+2. Run *findmyplane-client.exe* from the findmyplane-client directory in Program Files (it will also be in your start menu)

 3. Once the client has connected to your simulator and the server it will provide you with a link and five digit ident code such as ABCDE